top of page

 Dissertation

 Writing under the direct supervision of Heather D. Battaly and committee members Paul Bloomfield, Michael Lynch, and Christian B. Miller, I am concerned with questions of how one can develop character (broadly construed as those features that are the bearers of intellectual and/or moral properties, that include virtues and vices).
-I distinguish between two modes of character development: virtue cultivation and vice amelioration (I currently leave open whether to ameliorate vice just is to cultivate virtue).

 One ubiquitous assumption in contemporary virtue theory, ethics, and epistemology is that if we want to change our vices, we first need to be aware of them.
 If we want to gain virtue and/or shed vices, we need to be aware of where we are at on the path, so to speak, and we need to know how far away we are from the ideal of virtue.
 Furthermore, consider asking oneself, “How does one get rid of a problem one is not aware of having?”